Quadriplegia and Quadriplegic

 The condition quadriplegia is also termed tetraplegia.
 Both terms mean "paralysis of four limbs"; tetraplegia is more commonly used in Europe than in the United States.
 In 1991, when the American Spinal Cord Injury Classification system was revised, it was recommended that the term tetraplegia be used to improve consistency ("tetra", like "plegia", has a Greek root, whereas "quadra" has a Latin root).

 A person with damage to the spinal cord at the cervical spinal cord segment C1 (the highest cervical vertebra, at the base of the skull) will probably lose function from the neck down and require permanent assistance with breathing in the form of a machine called a ventilator.
-A person with a C8 spinal cord injury may lose function from the chest down, but still retain use of the arms and much of the hands.
+A person with a C8 spinal cord injury may lose function from the chest down, but still retain use of the arms and much of the fingers.

 The degree of the injury to the cellular structures of the spinal cord is very important.
 A complete severing of the spinal cord will result in complete loss of function from that spinal segment down.
 A partial severing or even bruising or swelling of the spinal cord results in varying degrees of mixed function and paralysis.
 A common misconception with quadriplegia is that the victim cannot move legs, arms or control any of the major bodily functions; this is often not the case.
 Some quadriplegic individuals can walk and use their hands as though they did not have a spinal cord injury, while others may use wheelchairs although they may still have function in their arms and mild finger movement, this is dependent on the degree of damage done to the spinal cord.